 The cold is a common infection of the upper respiratory tract.
-Although many people think you can catch a cold by not dressing warmly enough in the winter, it is a myth that you can catch the common cold from exposure to chilly weather.
+Although many people think you can catch a cold by not dressing warmly enough in the winter and being exposed to chilly weather, it’s a myth.
 The real culprit is one of more than 200 viruses.

 The common cold is spread when you inhale virus particles from an infected person’s sneeze, cough, speech, or loose particles from when they wipe their nose.
 You can also pick up the virus by touching a contaminated surface that an infected individual has touched.
 Common areas include doorknobs, telephones, children’s toys, and towels.
-According to the National Institute of Allergy and Infectious Diseases (NIAID), rhinoviruses (which cause the most colds) can live up to three hours on hard surfaces and hands.
+Rhinoviruses (which cause the most colds) can live for up to three hours on hard surfaces and hands.

 In the United States, colds are more common in the fall and winter.
 This is mostly due to factors such as the start of the school year and the tendency for people to remain indoors.
 Inside, air tends to be drier.
-This dries up the nasal passages, which can lead to greater risk for infection.
-Humidity levels also tend to be lower in colder weather; cold viruses are better able to survive in low humidity conditions.
+Dry air dries up the nasal passages, which can lead to infection.
+Humidity levels also tend to be lower in colder weather.
+Cold viruses are better able to survive in low humidity conditions.

-This group of virus— of which there are more than 100 types — is by far the most common identified cause of colds.
-According to the National Institute of Allergy and Infectious Diseases (NIAID), this group causes about 30 to 50 percent of colds.
-They also grow best at the temperature inside the human nose.
+This group of viruses — of which there are more than 100 types — is by far the most common identified cause of colds.
+The viruses grow best at the temperature inside the human nose.

 Human rhinoviruses (HRVs) are highly contagious.
 However, they rarely lead to serious health consequences.